8 Best FREE Things to Do in London in 2025

 FREE

-It costs a hefty £29 to visit the Abbey during normal visiting hours.
-For those on a budget, attending a service is a chance to experience the historic beauty of the Abbey without breaking the bank.
+It costs a hefty £30 to visit the Abbey during normal visiting hours.
+For those on a budget, services are a chance to experience the historic beauty of the Abbey without breaking the bank.

 Evensong takes place at 5pm each day except Wednesday, and at 3pm on Sundays.
 Evensong begins with prayer and is followed by choral music.